vektor-inc/vk-blocks-pro/readme.txt

 [ Fix ] Translation ( Pro version only )

 = 1.33.0 =
-[ Specification Change ] Required license key entry.
+[ Specification change ] Required license key entry.
 [ Bug fix ][ Slider(Pro) ] Cope with auto height.
 [ Bug fix ][ Heading ] Heading-Adjusted padding when there is a background.